-Capturing the right data can improve efficiency in the office—everything from conversions to communication.
+Capturing the right data can improve efficiency in the office—the complete prism from high value conversions to clear communication.
 Here are three ways data collection turbocharges productivity at work.

 1. Data capture increases sales.

 Data collection provides SMBs with valuable customer intelligence—the type of information that boosts sales across the board.
-The latest software collects data from a wide range of sources—website forms, mobile devices, social media, third parties, etc.—and generates accurate insights into consumers’ behavior as they progress through the sales funnel.
+The latest breed of data capture softwares collect data from a wide range of sources—website forms, mobile devices, social media, third parties etc.—and generate accurate insights into consumers’ behavior as they progress through the sales funnel.
 All of this information is available in one place, so marketers can make quick decisions and solve problems.

 48% of sales and marketing teams use data collection for customer value analytics, where information influences market segmentation and predictive analytics.
 This can have a significant impact on sales.
 Marketers can discover which customers have the most value, for example, or which products are the most popular.